About Me: Josen Jon Kypros

 Me when I was a young bamboo shoot, with bamboo shoots!
 1995 or so, I think…

-At age nineteen in 2005 I moved to New York City to study shakuhachi.
-I supported myself through flute sales and a spartan lifestyle, enabling me to learn from masters like Ron Nyogetsu and travel to Kyoto to study with Kurahashi Yodo II.
+At age nineteen, in 2005, I moved to New York City to study shakuhachi.
+I supported myself through flute sales and a spartan lifestyle.
+This enabled me to learn from masters like Ron Nyogetsu, and travel to Kyoto to study with Kurahashi Yodo II.
+A new chapter began in 2010 under the tutelage of Justin Senryu.

+After more than a decade, he honored me with the title of Daishihan “Grandmaster”, or as I prefer, “senior instructor” (大師範).
 Josen (alt.
 Seisen; 静泉) is my Chikumei and Kaimyo, or professional shakuhachi name and Dharma name (Zen Buddhism).
-Together, the Kanji of my name read ‘clear-mind source/spring’.
+Together, the Kanji of my name reads, ‘clear-mind source/spring’.

 One of my first bamboo flutes which would've been back in 2001 or 2002 when I was around sixteen years old (photo is from back then too, can you tell).
 I harvested the bamboo for this in Florida where I was living at the time.